NAIST-SE/GHSponsors/README.md

 * `satisfaction` - We used a similar category for responses related to satisfaction, e.g., ''Just for my heart's pleasure.''
 * `need other channels` - Responses which indicated that a lack of sponsorship via GitHub Sponsors implied that they used other sponsorship platforms fall into this category, e.g., ''I have people making contribution via other channels.''
 * `need other income` - Similarly, responses mentioning the need to look for other income in the absence of GitHub sponsorship were given its own code, e.g., ''I have to work on closed source and less interesting projects.''
-* `other` - For any answer to the question that did not fit the above categories, we used the code `other'.
+* `other` - For any answer to the question that did not fit the above categories, we used the code 'other'.
 * `none` - If the question was not answered, we coded it as 'none'.

 ### Coding schema for ''Why are you sponsoring others?/ Why did you become a sponsor?''